PCMDI/pcmdi.github.io/projects/cmip5/provider-getting-started.md

 layout: CMIP5
 title: PCMDI - CMIP5 Getting Started
 ---

-CMIP5 - Modeling Info - Getting Started
+# CMIP5 - Modeling Info - Getting Started

-If you are looking for model output go to "Data Access -> Getting Started" page.
+If you are looking for model output go to "Data Access -> Getting Started" [page][data-access-getting-started.html].

 A Guide for Modeling Groups Participating in CMIP5

-Download it in pdf format: getting_started.pdf]

 Participation in CMIP5 is open to everyone.
 The following is meant to be a step by step guide to CMIP5 procedures and requirements.
 The steps are grouped into three stages: “Perform Experiments”, “Prepare Model Output”, and “Make Output Available”.
 It is strongly advised that modeling groups immediately begin to put in place the capabilities needed for stages 2 and 3.
 Do not wait until Stage 1 has been completed.
 In particular there will be considerable effort required to complete stage 2, which will be the key to a successful CMIP5.

-Stage 1: Perform Experiments
+## Stage 1: Perform Experiments

     Read the experiment design document and decide which suite or suites of experiments you want to perform.
 There are three types of experiments planned:
         a.
 Decadal Hindcasts and Predictions simulations